techworkersco/techworkersco.github.io/call-for-submissions.md

 1. Email us your rough ideas or pitches to [twcnewsletter@protonmail.com](mailto:twcnewsletter@protonmail.com)!
 1. We’ll reach out to start a conversation.
-1. Then, we’ll help you get a first draft together, usually in a phone call.
+1. Then, we’ll help you get a first draft together, usually in a call.
 1. We’ll also discuss and decide with you how to handle anonymity and other security considerations.
+1. Overall, you can expect to do two or more drafts of your piece and invest 3-5 hours in this collaborative process.
 1. Depending on the story and strategy, we’ll move it fast or to give it more time.
 Our newsletters currently come out every other Friday.
 1. Finally, we publish the piece!